snapshot-labs/snapshot.js/src/strategies/naga/README.md

 # Contract call strategy

-Allows the tokens staked in chef contracts to be used to calculate voter scores.
+Allows the tokens staked in chef conttracts to be used to calculate voter scores.

 ## Examples